lor-enz/pi-info-epaper/README.md

 <details><summary>Running Tests</summary>
 <p>

-In repo folder run a all tests from a TestClass like this:
+In repo folder run all tests from a TestClass like this:

 ```python3 code/test_storage.py TestStorage```